dannymichel/ghs/README.md

 ### Switch GitHub Accounts

-Switch the GitHub account in a repository to use a different set of SSH and GPG keys.
+Switch the GitHub account using a saved configuration.

 ```bash
 ghs switch